17 Beautiful Hotels Located on College Campuses in the U.S.

 Photo courtesy of the Aggie Inn

-The University of California, Berkeley — California
+University of California, Berkeley — California

 Graduate Berkeley hotel University of California, Berkeley campus